notRadioOpaque/heyismail.xyz/README.md

 Welcome to **heyismail.xyz** — my personal portfolio built with **SvelteKit**, **TailwindCSS**, **Sanity CMS**, and **GSAP** for those buttery-smooth animations.

-This portfolio showcases my projects, blogs, and a bit about me.
+This portfolio showcases my projects, blogs (coming soon...), and a bit about me.
 Feel free to explore, get inspired, and even contribute if you'd like! 😄

 ---